 Lower Cheung Sha Beach

 Lower Cheung Sha Beach is the ideal location for people to try out a range of water sports.
-You will find a number of companies at Lower Cheung Sha Beach where it is possible to hire instructors and a range of water sports equipment.
 It also offers a good selection of relaxing restaurants and coffee shops where you can enjoy lunch and drinks with friends and family.
 Lantau’s famous feral water buffaloes often stroll along the beach to cool down in the creek running into the sea, which will offer you a fun photo opportunity.

 Food and dining options are all very close together at Lower Cheung Sha Beach.
 There are trendy, health-conscious fruit and veggie enzyme drinks and Macanese specialities, such as grilled bacalhau (cod) on offer.
 But a couple of doors down you can find fish and chips, Indonesian (braised) beef rendang, slow-cooked octopus, Greek salads, home-made veggie burgers or grilled salmon steaks.
 And right next door you’ll find a choice of salads, pizzas and sharing platters.